|Nutrition Facts (per serving)|

-These fried sweet potatoes make a tasty breakfast side dish.
-Or make the recipe and serve it as a side dish with dinner.
+Sometimes called Southern fried sweet potatoes, they make a tasty breakfast side dish alongside some over-easy or scrambled eggs.
+Or make the recipe and serve it as a side dish with dinner, such as a pork tenderloin or roast chicken.
 They go well with steaks, ham, pork, and burgers.
-All you need is a skillet, sweet potatoes, and onion, and some basic seasonings.
-Feel free to omit the onion, or add some green bell pepper to the dish for additional color.
+All you need is a skillet, sweet potatoes, onion, and some basic seasonings you're likely to have on hand.
+Feel free to omit the onion (or use a sweet red onion instead), or add some chopped green bell pepper to the dish for additional color.

 Peel and slice the sweet potatoes or cut them into small cubes.
 Peel the onion and cut it in half lengthwise.
 Slice the onion thinly.